Are Pain Meds for Dogs Safe?

 For all of the above reasons, you should not give NSAIDs, like aspirin and ibuprofen, or other pain relievers, such as Tylenol, to dogs or other pets without the supervision of a veterinarian.
 Drug companies have designed specific canine pain medication that are safer and more effective than those that are designed for people.
 With a veterinarian recommendation, you can access prescription pain medicine for dogs that can safely and effectively relieve your pet from discomfort.
 With a prescription, you can choose from brands like Carpofen, Etodolac and Meloxicam.

 With knowledge of the specifics of a dog’s health history, your vet can make a proper diagnosis to determine which medication and dose is most appropriate for your dog and design a plan for monitoring that will make treatment as safe as possible.

 Other Pain Relief Measures

 Appropriate medicine is not the only way to provide dog pain relief, however.
 Chronic inflammatory conditions such as general arthritis often respond well to dietary modification.
-For example, foods that are supplemented with omega-3 fatty acids like eicosapentanoic acid (EPA) can reduce joint inflammation and the pain associated with it.
+For example, dog food that is supplemented with omega-3 fatty acids like eicosapentanoic acid (EPA) can reduce joint inflammation and the pain associated with it.
 Also, overweight dogs benefit greatly from a weight loss plan that includes both diet and exercise.

 Foods with a lower caloric density but normal amounts of protein can help dogs lose weight while maintaining muscle mass and strength.
 Reducing body fat and promoting lean body mass decreases stress on joints and inflammation throughout the body.

 The combination of a good diet and weight loss will often lessen if not completely eliminate the need for pain meds for dogs suffering from chronic conditions like arthritis.
 More severe cases can also benefit from physical therapy, acupuncture, cold laser treatments, and other interventions.
 Talk to your veterinarian to determine what combination of diet, exercise, pain meds, and other treatments is right for your dog.